solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 layout: post
 title: A Machine Learning Example For Business
 author: mikaelahonen
 excerpt: A practical example of predictive machine learning.
-Targeted for business people how want to harness machine learning for business but also understand how it actually works.
+Targeted for business people who want to harness machine learning for business but also understand how it actually works.
 tags:
 - machine learning
 - business